WolframResearch/WolframClientForPython/docs/intro.rst

     :align: center
     :alt: ListPlot graphic.
 If this image does not display, it might be that your browser does not support the SVG image format.

 The library also provides extensible serialization mechanism for custom Python classes.
-Refer to the :ref:`API guide page<extensible-serialization>` detailed explanations and to the :doc:`examples page<examples>` for some use cases.
+Refer to the :ref:`API guide page<extensible-serialization>` detailed explanations and to the :doc:`examples page<advanced_usages>` for some use cases.

 Deserialize
 -----------